Study Mechanical Engineering in the US

 • On-campus

-Applications for Mechanical Engineering (MS) must be submitted three months before the beginning of the course.
+Applications must be submitted three months before the beginning of the course.
 To apply, you must meet the following requirements:

-• A four-year undergraduate degree, or equivalent in Mechanical Engineering from an accredited university
+• An undergraduate degree, or equivalent in mechanical engineering from an accredited university

 • GRE or TOEFL scores

-Graduates with degrees from other STEM disciplines may have to complete an additional undergraduate mechanical engineering course (if required after faculty review).
+Graduates with degrees from other STEM disciplines may have to complete an additional undergraduate course in this major (if required after faculty review).

 Studying at Auburn opens many important career-building opportunities, and connects the next generation of engineers with industry-leading professionals.
-With a mechanical engineering degree from Auburn, graduates bring innovation and discovery to the field.
+With an engineering degree from Auburn, graduates bring innovation and discovery to the field.

 Gonzaga University

-Gonzaga’s School of Engineering and Applied Sciences, ranked #22 in Best Undergraduate Engineering Programs by U.S. News & World Report, offers a mechanical engineering degree that prepares students for career opportunities across many industries.
+Gonzaga’s School of Engineering and Applied Sciences, ranked #23 in Best Undergraduate Engineering Programs by U.S. News & World Report, offers engineering degrees that prepare students for career opportunities across many industries.

 The mechanical engineering lab and manufacturing process lab at the university’s Herak Center are equipped with advanced technology for creative space and learning.
-The coursework provides hands-on project opportunities through senior year, giving Gonzaga’s mechanical engineering students a holistic experience throughout their studies.
+Additionally, coursework provides hands-on project opportunities through senior year.

-Bachelor of Science in Mechanical Engineering (BSME) at Gonzaga
+Bachelor of Science in Mechanical Engineering at Gonzaga

-The Bachelor’s in Mechanical Engineering (BSME), accredited by the Engineering Accreditation Commission of ABET, aims to develop a student’s core skills while fostering personal growth, all in the service of creating competent professionals.
+The bachelor’s program at Gonzaga, accredited by the Engineering Accreditation Commission of ABET, aims to develop a student’s core skills while fostering personal growth, all in the service of creating competent professionals.

 The School of Engineering and Applied Science provides a direct admission for engineering programs.
 For the application process, you may be required to submit the following documents: